eltociear/azure-dev-docs.pt-br/java/spring-framework/configure-spring-data-jpa-with-azure-postgresql.md

    ![Configurar a segurança da conexão][POSTGRESQL04]

-### <a name="retrieve-the-connection-string-for-your-postgresql-server-using-the-azure-portal"></a>Recuperar a cadeia de conexão para seu Servidor PostgreSQL usando o Portal do Azure
+### <a name="retrieve-the-connection-string-for-your-postgresql-server-using-the-azure-portal"></a>Recuperar a cadeia de conexão para seu Servidor PostgreSQL usando o portal do Azure

 1. Navegue até o portal do Azure em <https://portal.azure.com/> e entre.